EENI Global Business School

 Languages: Masters, Doctorate, International Business, English or Study Doctorate in International Business in French Zambie Masters Foreign Trade in Portuguese Zambia Study Master Doctorate in International Business in Spanish Zambia.

-1. Credits of the subject “Doing Business in Zambia”: 1 ECTS Credits
+1. Credits of the Subject “Business, Trade and Transport in Zambia”: 1 ECTS Credits

 We Trust in Africa (Affordable Higher Education for Africans)

-International Trade and Business in Zambia.
+International Trade, Logistics and Business in Zambia.

 Zambia is the largest African copper and cobalt exporter.
 Zambia is an African Frontier Market.